412G5/Project3/README.md

 STEPS

 Your program will be parsing and analyzing log files from an Apache web server.
 The first thing your program must do is retrieve the log file across the network.
-It is available here: https://s3.amazonaws.com/tcmg476/http_access_logLinks to an external site.
+It is available here: https://s3.amazonaws.com/tcmg476/http_access_log

 Once you download the file, you need to save a local copy to disk (a cached copy) so the next time you run your script, you don't have to wait for the download.